The Coal Shed | Coal Roasted Meat And South Coast Seafood

 Returning to that marble-topped bar, you can find half a dozen gin & tonics; a slew of house cocktails (the Lion Tamer mixes bourbon and charred lemon); a list of literally 100+ wines; and a martini menu.
 And if you don’t want to return to the marble-topped bar?
 The cocktail trolley will come and find you to deliver a BBQ Sazerac with rye, absinthe, and bone marrow.

 So prepare to get trolleyed.

-NOTE: The Coal Shed is open now.
+NOTE: The Coal Shed is open daily for lunch & dinner.
 You can find out more, and book a table at their website right HERE.

 The Coal Shed | One Tower Bridge, SE1 2SE